Should You Buy A House Without A Realtor?

 Negotiating Sale Price And Terms

 After you make an offer, the seller may counter it.
-Unless the home is for sale by owner, you’ll need to negotiate the sale price and terms with the seller’s agent.
+Unless the home is for sale by owner, you’ll need to negotiate the house price and terms with the seller’s agent.

 There are many facets to these negotiations.
 If you bid low and the seller counters with their original asking price, it means they’re not willing to budge on the home price.
 Otherwise, they may be more flexible.